Career Opportunities (See Job Opportunities)

 Compensatory Time (See Overtime)

-Broward County employees shall use only software that is properly procured by their Agency in accordance with the license agreement.
+Broward County employees shall only use software that is properly procured by their Agency in accordance with the license agreement.
 Failure to comply with this policy may lead to serious disciplinary action, including termination of employment and/or possible civil or criminal charges.
 Broward County Administrative Code Section 22.147 provides specific rules pertaining to proprietary software purchased and/or developed by Broward County employees; sales of such software; duplication of licensed software, and actions to be taken in case of violation of such licensed software.

 Conflict of Interest (See Public Employment, Ethics and Conflict Of Interest)